eliasjoshuaowen/panther-migration/README-tracker.md

 * Removed collar_brand column for tracking devices (not relevant for my project aims)
 * Changed timestamp to date and time column
 * Removed study name column (it is the same for the entire dataset)

+Set up Pycharm environment.
+Installed pandas and numpy - this took longer than expected due to several PATH and directory errors which required terminal debugging using powershell.